magento/pwa-studio/packages/upward-spec/README.md

       {{> footer}}
 ```

 The above configuration resolves into an HTML document displaying content from the `documentResult.data.document` context value.
-Its use of [Mustache partials][mustache partials] implies that additional files called `headtag.mst`, `header.mst`, and `footer.mst` exist in the directory containing `upward.yml`.
+Its use of [Mustache partials][mustache partials] implies that additional files called `headtag.mst`, `header.mst`, and `footer.mst` exist in the directory containing the definition file.
 Attempting to include a missing partial should raise an error as soon as the template is resolved, ideally at server startup time.

 :information_source: _(For illustrative purposes, the above uses an InlineResolver where it would be more appropriate to use a FileResolver to obtain the template, as with the query in the ServiceResolver example.)_